learn-co-curriculum/dsc-pca-covariance-matrix-eigendecomp/README.md

 > A matrix can have one eigenvector and eigenvalue for each dimension of the parent matrix.

-Also, remember that not all square matrices can be decomposed into eigenvectors and eigenvalues, and some can only be decomposed in a way that requires complex numbers. __The parent matrix can be shown to be a product of the eigenvectors and eigenvalues.__
+Also, remember that not all square matrices can be decomposed into eigenvectors and eigenvalues, and some can only be decomposed in a way that requires complex numbers.

+__The parent matrix can be shown to be a product of the eigenvectors and eigenvalues.__

 $$A = Q . diag(V) .
 Q^{-1}$$

-$Q$ is a matrix comprised of the eigenvectors, $diag(V)$ is a diagonal matrix comprised of the __eigenvalues__ along the diagonal, and $Q^-1$ is the inverse of the matrix comprised of the eigenvectors.
+$Q$ is a matrix comprised of the eigenvectors, $diag(V)$ is a diagonal matrix comprised of the __eigenvalues__ along the diagonal (and zeros everywhere else), and $Q^{-1}$ is the inverse of the matrix comprised of the eigenvectors.

 A decomposition operation breaks down a matrix into constituent parts to make certain operations on the matrix easier to perform.
-Eigendecomposition is used as an element to simplify the calculation of other more complex matrix operations.
+Eigendecomposition is used as an element to simplify the calculation of other, more complex matrix operations.

 ## Eigenvectors and Eigenvalues

 __Eigenvectors__ are unit vectors, with length or magnitude equal to 1.0.
-They are often referred as right vectors, which simply means a column vector (as opposed to a row vector or a left vector).
+They are often referred to as right vectors, which simply means a column vector (as opposed to a row vector or a left vector).
 Imagine a transformation matrix that, when multiplied on the left, reflected vectors in the line $y=x$.
 You can see that if there were a vector that lay on the line $y=x$, it’s reflection is itself.
 This vector (and all multiples of it), would be an eigenvector of that transformation matrix.

 <img src='images/new_eig1.png' width='400'>